liufuyang/liufuyang.github.io/_posts/2019-10-14-hollow-example.markdown

 guide if your services are in Java only.

 We will firstly create a simple Ktor web service as a producer.
-In it's memory we keep a list of data called `entityList: List<InfoEntity>`.
-To make code simple we will just use a not thread safe version of the list and add some simple endpoint to show and update this list.
+In it's memory we keep a map of data called `db: Map<Int, InfoEntity>`.
+To make code simple we will just use a not thread safe version of the map and add some simple endpoint to show and update this map, as if it is some kind of database.

-Then later on we show how to use Hollow to propagate this list's data onto another running service - a consumer.
+Then later on we show how to use Hollow to propagate this `db` data onto another running service - a consumer.

 For the simplicity, we will just use a local file location `target/publish` in the producer project